 Since a regular channel $W$ satisfies

-for any $G,G' \in \cX$, we obtain the following corollary.
-That is, this corollary implies that we need the additional random variable $G$ is not needed in the regular case. \begin{corollary}\Label{cor1} When the channel $W$ is a regular channel given by a distribution $P$ on $\cY$, we obtain
+for any $g,g' \in \cX$, we obtain the following corollary.
+This corollary implies that we do not need the additional random variable $G$ in the regular channel case. \begin{corollary}\Label{cor1} When the channel $W$ is a regular channel given by a distribution $P_Y$ on $\cY$, we obtain